8U Division Rules and Guidelines

 5. Hit by pitch - A batter, who is hit by a pitch from the player pitcher and not considered a strike, shall immediately be awarded coach pitching under rule 6 (no walk rule).
 A player hit by a pitch from the coach pitcher must continue their at-bat with the pitch counting as one of the coach pitches.

 6. NO WALK RULE - There are no walks in the 8U Division.
-If a batter receives 4 balls from the player-pitcher, a coach or designated adult pitcher will deliver a maximum of 3 pitches.
+If a batter receives 3 balls from the player-pitcher, a coach or designated adult pitcher will deliver a maximum of 3 pitches.
 A foul ball on the third pitch will be declared a no-pitch and replayed until the batter puts the ball in play or strikes out.
-The inherited strike count will remain in place.
-A coach pitch may be called a strike even if the batter does not swing, if it does pass through the strike zone. (i.e. – If the batter has a count of 4 balls and 2 strikes, the coach pitcher will enter, if the first pitch the coach throws is a called strike or a swinging strike, the batter is out.)
+The inherited strike count will remain in place, and a coach pitch can only be called a strike if the batter swings.

-7. Coach pitching - Coach gets 5 pitches maximum per batter for innings that are coach-pitch only.
-When coach comes in after 4 balls by girl pitcher, coach still inherits the strike count, 3 pitches maximum, batter can NOT be out on a foul ball.
-The coach pitch must be delivered from the pitchers plate.
+7. Coach pitching - When 3 balls have been called on a batter, the coach will enter the circle to begin coach pitch.
+The coach/pitcher will resume the player/pitcher strike count and will throw no more than three (3) pitches.
+If the pitch is not put into play by the last pitch, the batter is out.
+Exception: If the last pitch is a foul ball, pitching continues until the ball is hit and put in play or the batter is called out.
+A coach pitch can only be called a strike if the batter swings.
+The coach pitch must be delivered from the pitcher's plate.
 Coaches must make every attempt to avoid a batted ball while in the pitcher’s circle.
-A batted ball striking the coach pitcher while in the pitchers circle is a live ball.
+A batted ball striking the coach pitcher while in the pitcher's circle is a live ball.
 A coach may remove himself from the field of play during a live ball.
 Use good judgment and timing when removing yourself from the field.

 8. Pitcher position - The pitcher must remain in the pitching circle (one foot in and one foot out) when the coach pitcher is delivering pitches, typically to one side or the other.